starvagrant/toh/toh.markdown/epilogue.md

 "You're trying to come up with a biography of a figure so old, it's hard to know if he was merely a legend, even in the era where from Greek texts do survive.
 Even just a letter, or a journal entry, if it could be traced to him, might undo any narrative you might build around him now, based on the evidence."

-"Such a fascinating puzzle, isn't it?"
+"I was trying to answer a question with evidence when there was no evidence.
+A bit like trying to conduct science without experiments.
+It was a fascinating puzzle, but a dead end.
+I'm looking for a puzzle that has some value."

 "Yes.
-But a puzzle for you, no?
-You're a teacher.
-Hasn't it struck you that in order to advance in your career you might have to teach about a puzzle that's interesting to others?
-That to excite your students you have to find a problem that's relevant to them?"

-"Well, that makes sense Uncle, but what puzzle are you referring to?"
+Well then, if you want to teach, you'll have to find a puzzle for your students too."

+"It's hard to know where to begin, after all I've seen.
+At the end, there was a suggestion that was most appealing.
+But teaching Greek along with it, I'm still a bit of a loss."

 "There are other important texts in Greek besides the classics."

 "The Bible?
+I hadn't thought of that."
+This was not true.
+After his brief vision of Mary he had been thinking of her story a great deal.
+But he lied reflexively, because he recoiled at the thought of his uncle guessing his error.
+He had spent so much time in his youth being thumped by the King James Bible he had forgotten the original texts were in Greek.

 Definitely some important stuff in Greek.
 But... you're a skeptic, aren't you?"

 "For my survival, of course.
 You can't teach the history of science without knowing how scientists think.
 But you teach science and you never run out of faith-oriented types that want to discuss what science can't answer.
 I consider that a distraction from my own area of expertise.
 But it might be a gig worth taking on."